-Select Enable Cost of Goods Sold:
+3. Then select Enable Cost of Goods Sold:

 The Cost of Goods Sold entry that A2X sends on to your accounting system will deduct the overall cost of goods sold value for that period from your inventory asset account balance and allocate it to your cost of goods sold expense account.
-So the next step of the set up is to:
+So, the next step of the set up is to:

-Your accounting system may already have a Cost of Goods sold expense account which can save you having to create another one if you don't necessarily need to.
-If your accounting system has a default Cost of Goods Sold account then you can simply map that in the cost of goods sold expense account field in A2X, as shown below:
+- Your accounting system may already have a Cost of Goods sold expense account which can save you having to create another one, if you don't necessarily need to.
+If your accounting system has a default Cost of Goods Sold account, then you can simply map that in the cost of goods sold expense account field in A2X, as shown below:

-The Inventory account is a little different.
-The default Inventory account in accounting systems is generally reserved for the accounting systems internal inventory functions therefore it is best to create a new Current Asset account* called Amazon Inventory in your accounting system.
+- The Inventory account is a little different.
+The default Inventory account in accounting systems is generally reserved for the accounting systems internal inventory functions, therefore it is best to create a new Current Asset account* called Amazon Inventory in your accounting system.